On Air Now

-"My favourite relaxation track is Grieg's Piano Concerto in A minor.
-It's like a warm hand around your heart.
-Healing, calming and reassuring all in one go, the moment when the piano finally comes in after the orchestra in the second movement is one of the most moving in all music with its sensation of utter relief."
+Evocative, rich and lyrical, the Norwegian composer's music is always very special – and his only piano concerto is one of the finest pieces ever written for the instrument.
+Our Full Works Concert presenter Jane Jones says this work is "healing, calming and reassuring all in one go.
+The moment the piano finally comes in after the orchestra in the second movement is one of the most moving in all of classical music with its sensation of utter relief."

-"If there’s been a stressful journey home (pretty much the norm), I like to travel to a different place and listen to something like Craig Armstrong's big screen music from Romeo & Juliet or Nigel Hess’ Piano Concerto played by Lang Lang.
+Classic FM Requests presenter Anne-Marie Minhall says: "If there’s been a stressful journey home (pretty much the norm), I like to travel to a different place and listen to something like Craig Armstrong's big screen music from Romeo & Juliet or Nigel Hess's Piano Concerto played by Lang Lang.
 Piano music rules at home; sometimes nothing else will do whilst pondering over a crossword."